nickzoic/nick.zoic.org/ref/index.md

 ### Simplicity in Programming

-Some time around the dawn of computing, [Chuck Moore](https://en.wikipedia.org/wiki/Charles_H._Moore) developed the [Forth](https://en.wikipedia.org/wiki/Forth), a language so radically simple it's hard to be sure it's even real.
+Some time around the dawn of computing, [Chuck Moore](https://en.wikipedia.org/wiki/Charles_H._Moore) developed [Forth](https://en.wikipedia.org/wiki/Forth), a language so radically simple it's hard to be sure it's even real.
 He used Forth to develop some [VLSI](https://en.wikipedia.org/wiki/Very_Large_Scale_Integration) design tools for creating microprocessors.
 Normal VLSI tools are incredibly complicated and